GSA/innovation.gov/pages/toolkit/toolkit-culture.md

 ---
 layout: toolkit-subpage
 title: Build a 21st Century Culture and Workforce
-description: Improved hiring practices and procurement and acquisitions to create a culture of and overcome barriers to innovation.
+description:
 vertical: culture
 permalink: /toolkit/culture/
 summary: 'Learn more about Innovation.gov and the Better Government Movement'
-banner-heading: The Better Government Toolkit provides approaches, policies, and resources to build a better government through innovation.
+banner-heading: The Better Government Toolkit provides approaches and resources to build a better government through innovation.
 class: culture-background
 ---